d3x41/documentation-dev/md/faq/faq.md

 ### So how do you get root rights?
 By default, when installing the system with a user and a password entered (which is not offered when we enter a password for root, because root becomes our current user), the installer puts default this user in the sudo group without any restriction on the machine, the sudo command gives you all access.
 We have not, despite our attachment to system security, not disabled the possibility of putting a password on root after installation (sudo passwd root command) nor have we disabled the sudo su or su root.
 We believe that as users, you are free to use the system as you see fit, without any particular constraints.
 However, we always advise you to use sudo when you need root is to leave root disabled (without password), this can save you from some errors that can harm your system.

 ### Advice
 We do not recommend using the root account from a graphical session.
 And this because increases the risk of making a false manipulation, creating directories with root rights when root is not necessary, and others.
 Some scripts developed for Kaisen Linux are also developed only for regular user accounts (even without sudo rights), because root should not be used from a graphical session.
 This will surely never change, admittedly I remove you by default the possibility to put a password on root, but you can entirely use it in command line via the commands sudo `su -` or `sudo -i`.
-Using the root account from a graphical session is unnecessary, dangerous and stupid.
-It can also cause problems for some scripts developed for Kaisen like for example the kaisen-interface-switcher or any other script saving standard user configurations.
-You have been warned.

 ### Conclusion
 Use sudo when you need root.
 Log in as root with the `sudo su -`, `sudo -i`, and su command (su command only works if you have set a root password with the passwd root command).

 ---
-## How to switch to root directly with the ZSH terminal ?
+## How to switch to root directly with the ZSH terminal?

 ### Explanation
 By default, the root user defaults to bash because it is not expected in good practice to be used for human operations, except in cases where there is no choice.
 It also allows us to be able to chroot at a specific location in the system without having any errors.